shrohilla/azure-docs/articles/azure-functions/functions-bindings-error-pages.md

 This article describes general strategies for error handling and the available retry strategies.

 > [!IMPORTANT]
-> The retry policy support in the runtime for triggers other than Timer and Event Hubs is being removed after this feature becomes generally available (GA).
-Preview retry policy support for all triggers other than Timer and Event Hubs will be removed in October 2022.
+> The retry policy support in the runtime for triggers other than Timer, Event Hubs and Kafka is being removed after this feature becomes generally available (GA).
+Preview retry policy support for all triggers other than Timer, Event Hubs and Kafka will be removed in October 2022.

 ## Handling errors